Updated: 2:30 p.m. Jan. 24

 Two Dunkin locations stay open daily until midnight, one at 3907 Forbes Ave. in Oakland and the other at 5889 Forbes Ave. in Squirrel Hill, for all your donuts and coffee needs.

-Café Rachel, Oakland at Chatham
+Café Rachel, Squirrel Hill at Chatham

 Chatham’s Café Rachel (named after famous alumna Rachel Carson) is open until midnight every day, making it a popular on-campus spot for students late at night.
 Stop by for espresso drinks, smoothies and snacks — it’s open to all, not just students.